Chapter 13 Bankruptcy – The Basics

 - Better payment plan re: IRS.
 A chapter 13 bankruptcy typically creates a lower payment plan on Tax Debt than can be created outside of bankruptcy.
 There are a number of reasons this happens.
 The primary reasons are that the chapter 13 living expense budget is typically better than the IRS' budget, many debts are treated as unsecured and dischargeable and are often paid little or nothing including certain taxes and penalties, interest rates are crammed down and certain types of income aren't treated as income for purposes of determining how much a person can pay creditors.

 - Easy entry.
-We typically charge $500.00 plus court costs to analyze, prepare and file a chapter 13 case and build the remainder of the fee into the plan payments.
-This allows our clients to obtain quick relief from creditors, including the IRS.
+Many chapter 13 bankruptcy lawyers charge a small amount to analyze, prepare and file the case and build the bulk of the fee into the monthly payment to the chapter 13 trustee.